 Although Tyler Stenson has been in the music scene throughout the early 2000s, this singer/songwriter from Portland is just starting to get the attention he deserves.
-He was recently named "Best Male Artist" at the 2011 Portland Music Awards and is selected to audition as a contestant on the next season of NBC's The Voice.
+He was recently named "Best Male Artist" at the 2011 Portland Music Awards and was a lineup in the 2011 SXSW.
 Stenson served as the frontman and songwriter for his former bands Lander and Rhetoric Tuesday but soon left the rock-n-roll scene to pursue his western roots as a solo artist in 2007.
 He released his first solo album, Bittersweet Parade in 2010 and has continued to release beautiful Americana albums that takes the listener on an autobiographical journey through human existence.
 Stenson does this through the grace of his acoustic melodies in a minimalist approach that remains true to his sound without ever conforming to the industry standard.
 I highly recommend checking out Stenson's songs.
 It's not everyday you find endearing lyrics that simply soothes the soul.

 Tyler took the time to talk to me about the challenges of the music industry, the songwriting/recording process, and his newest album release Another Gleam.